 WSAR has offered programming through hurricanes, blizzards, wars and national emergencies.
 WSAR broadcast notice of the beginning of World War I and the end of World War II.
 The station broadcast news of the Attack on Pearl Harbor, the assasssination of President John F. Kennedy, the devastating Kerr Mill fire and also stayed on the air, around the clock, during the Blizzards of 1978, 2013, 2015, the Notre Dame Church fire, the events of 9/11 and the 2014 Fall River Mayoral Recall among many other historic events.

-WSAR is also called the "Voice of the Southcoast" because special guests, callers, politicians and other influencial newsmakers and community leaders dominate the airwaves while WSAR's personalities engage and challenge them.
+WSAR is also called the "Voice of the Southcoast" because special guests, callers, politicians and other influential newsmakers and community leaders dominate the airwaves while WSAR's personalities engage and challenge them.

 The station's current format is news, talk and sports although in earlier decades it was a full service music station playing Top 40 hits.
-Today, WSAR's flagship programs are The Bristol County Breakfast Club with Hector "Happy Hec" Gauthier in the Morning, The World According to Dr. Mike, The WSAR Newsroom, The Third Degree at Three with Chris Carriero and Rapid Fire with Ric Oliveira.
+Today, WSAR's flagship programs are The Bristol County Breakfast Club with Hector "Happy Hec" Gauthier in the Morning, The WSAR Newsroom, and The Will Flanagan Show.

 The station is also committed to community service, broadcasting coverage over the years of Fall River Celebrates America, Michael's Fund, American Cancer Society Relay for Life, the Southcoast Health Expo, Operation Christmas, We Can Food Drive, and a host of other special events throughout the Southcoast.

 Current owners Jim and Bob Karam, successful and respected businessmen, are committed to quality local